 Walking around Vienna is one of the cheapest but best ways to explore it.
 Although we’re used to the convenience of hopping from trains to trams, to buses, we also enjoy walking around – and one can see how small of a city Vienna is by walking.
 But that would have to wait for now.
 People that are allowed to be out and about are essential workers as the same with other cities (I presume).

 What’s beautiful when walking around Vienna, is you get to see pretty corner stores, little table and chair setups decorated with flowers that you can sit on if you get tired.
-There would also be grass-walls or leaf-walls you can use as a backdrop for your photo, and bikes, that would complete your rule of thirds composition.
+There would also be grass-walls or leaf-walls you can use as a backdrop for your photos, and bikes parked, that would complete your rule of thirds composition.
 And these would have to wait, too – for how long?
 No one really knows.
 For now, it is best for us to stay at home (if one can, yeah talking to myself there).

 Bike When Able